pendo-io/pendo-mobile-sdk/.github/ISSUE_TEMPLATE/bug_report.md

  Expo using React Native Navigation<br>
  Xamarin, XamarinForms, Maui,<br>
  Flutter

+**Dependencies** <br>
+e.g<br>
+For React Native please include `react-navigation` versions from your package.json Any additional analytics tools that might interfere or might have an impact

 **Describe the bug**
 A clear and concise description of what the bug is.